 Caltrain is asking the its riding public to provide feedback and input on design details of its future fleet of electric multiple-unit (EMU) trains, consists that are still unfamiliar to large numbers of Californians.

 Wilmerding, Pa.-based Wabtec Corp. said Monday, Sept.
 8, 2014 it and its subsidiaries will exhibit in Stand No. 103.
 Hall 1.2, at InnoTrans 2014 in Berlin, Germany, being held Sept.
 23-26.

 Loram Maintenance of Way, Inc. on Sept.
 4, 2014 announced it has acquired a majority stake in Railway Vehicle Engineering Ltd. (RVEL), based in Derby, United Kingdom.

-U.S. freight rail traffic continued growing in the week ending July 5, 2014, measured against the comparable week in 2013, the Association of American Railroads said Thursday, July 10, 2014.
+U.S. freight rail traffic for the week ending Aug.
+30, 2014 registered increases in line with the entire month of August, the Association of American Railroads said Thursday, Sept.
+4.

 Tacoma Rail, a short line serving its namesake port facility and city in Washington State, has signed a contract with BNSF to supply fueling and maintenance needs for the Class I railroad.

 City leaders in Brampton, Ontario, voted on Wednesday, Sept.
 4, 2014, to banish any portion of the Hurontario-Main Light Rail Transit Project from the city's Main Street, despite the preference of regional transit agency Metrolinx to place the line on the major thoroughfare.